Virginia Department of Health COVID-19 Point of Care (POC) Test Reporting Guidance

 Facilities/Providers utilizing POC testing, who are unable to report via HL7 or flat file to VDH, are requested to report individual results using the VDH COVID-19 POC reporting portal.
 To ensure proper access and reporting via this portal…

-- This user will register your POC facility for online reporting via the Facility/Practice Registration page.
+• This user will register your POC facility for online reporting via the Facility/Practice Registration page.
 Each facility needs to be registered once.
-One point of contact per facility please.

 Login